Last updated on July 15, 2019

 Headed home to Dallas County for the summer?
-Consider getting ahead on your degree by knocking out a class or two at Dallas County Community College District!
+Consider getting ahead on your degree by knocking out a class or two at the colleges of Dallas County Community College District!

 What’s So Great About Summer Courses?

-DCCCD summer classes mostly come in three basic options: Summer I, Summer II and Maymester.
+The seven colleges of DCCCD offer summer classes mostly in three basic options: Summer I, Summer II and Maymester.
 In most cases, that means you can take three or more credit hours over the course of just 4-5 weeks and transfer those credits back to your university at a fraction of the tuition cost.
-For example: a three-hour course at DCCCD will cost just $177 for an in-county student, compared to thousands of dollars for the same three-hour course at local universities.
+For example: a three-hour course will cost just $177 for an in-county student, compared to thousands of dollars for the same three-hour course at local universities.

 If you primarily attend a public Texas college or university, you’ll also want to be aware of “guaranteed transfer” for Core Curriculum courses.
 As long as your GPA for Core Curriculum classes hits a 2.0 or above, those classes are guaranteed to transfer as part of your general education requirements.
 Not sure which course will transfer between colleges?
 Use the Texas Common Course Numbering System to check before you register.

-For example, here are just a few courses offered at DCCCD during the summer that will transfer between our colleges and the University of Texas at Austin.
+For example, here are just a few courses offered at the colleges of DCCCD during the summer that will transfer between our colleges and the University of Texas.

 |ECON 2301: Principles of Macroeconomics||ECO 304L: Introduction to Macroeconomics|

 |ECON 2302: Principles of Microeconomics||ECO 304K: Introduction to Microeconomics|

 |ENGL 1301: Composition I||RHE 306: Rhetoric & Writing|